Generic multiplicative endomorphism of a field: Models of ACFH

 \subsection{The kernels $\ker P(\theta)$ are pseudofinite-cyclic groups}

 A \textit{pseudofinite abelian group} is a group which is elementary equivalent to an ultraproduct of finite abelian groups.
-In \cite{Kes14}, Kestner proves that pseudofinite abelian groups are exactly the groups where one can definably assigne a notion of measure and dimension to each definable set in the sense of Macpherson-Steinhorn (MS-measurable).
 We momentarily switch to additive notation for abelian groups.
-Pseudofinite abelian groups are elementary equivalent to groups of the following form:
+Pseudofinite abelian groups have been classically studied by Basarab \cite{Bas75} (and more recently by Herzog and Rothmahler \cite{HR09}).
+They are are elementary equivalent to groups of the form